RCS: Tell us about your work for the exhibition, “Block Party,” and how it fits within your wider practice.

 O: The beauty of my practice is that I can straddle both the NFT and traditional art spaces.
 However, at the same time, I see what I have as a single art career — not an NFT space career distinct from a traditional art space career.
 My career priority is making good art, art that is better than it was, say, a year ago.
 As an artist rooted in the crypto art space, the blockchain is the first place I release my work.
 Occasionally, I put out limited edition prints for the collectors who prefer to have a work they can touch physically.
 That’s about it.

 NR: In the past, I was asked for commissions or would just do client work for music videos or TV.
-Now my relationship is different because NFTs catalog my collectors, whereas previously, I couldn’t sell something digital because there was no way to verify ownership.
+Now my relationship is different because NFTs catalogue my collectors, whereas previously, I couldn’t sell something digital because there was no way to verify ownership.
 I’m so happy to be able to make a living as a true artist now.
 It’s great.

 JD: I think, traditionally, my collectors were the comic book audience.
 While many of the same collectors have purchased my NFT art, I have been fortunate to have my work collected by many of the biggest fine art collectors in the crypto space.
 For me, the most important thing is to let them know how grateful I am for allowing me to continue to do what I love at this late stage of my life.